columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 ```
 -->

+(custom_retrieval_of_dataset_files_section=)
 ### Custom retrieval of dataset files

 The Columnflow task {py:class}`~columnflow.tasks.external.GetDatasetLFNs` obtains by default the logical file names of the datasets through the [CMS DAS](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookLocatingDataSamples).
-However, this default behaviour can be changed using the auxiliary parameter `cfg.x.get_dataset_lfns`, which must be mapped to either None (triggering the default behaviour and obtaining the LFNs
+However, this default behaviour can be changed using the auxiliary parameter `cfg.x.get_dataset_lfns`.
-from DAS) or a custom function with three parameters (`dataset_inst`, the order {external+order:py:class}`order.dataset.Dataset` object, `shift_inst`, the order {external+order:py:class}`order.shift.Shift` object and `dataset_key`, the key given in the info dictionary of the dataset when defining it as shown in the {ref}`Analysis, Campaign and Config section <analysis_campaign_config>`.
+If it is not specified or set to `None`, the function :py:meth:`~columnflow.external.GetDatasetLFNs.get_dataset_lfns_dasgoclient` is used.
+Alternatively, you can set it to a custom function with the same keyword arguments as the default.
+For more information, please consider the documentation of :py:meth:`~columnflow.external.GetDatasetLFNs.get_dataset_lfns_dasgoclient`.
-From these parameters, the custom function should implement a way to create the list of LFNs (= the paths to the root files starting from `/store`) corresponding to this dataset and return this list.
+Based on these parameters, the custom function should implement a way to create the list of paths corresponding to this dataset (the paths should not include the path to the remote file system) and return this list.
-Two other auxiliary parameters can be changed, these are called `cfg.x.get_dataset_lfns_sandbox` and `cfg.x.get_dataset_lfns_remote_fs`.
+Two other auxiliary parameters can be changed:

-`get_dataset_lfns_sandbox` provides the sandbox in which the task GetDatasetLFNS will be run and expects therefore a {external+law:py:class}`law.sandbox.base.Sandbox` object, which can be for example obtained through the {py:func}`~columnflow.util.dev_sandbox` function.
+- `get_dataset_lfns_sandbox` provides the sandbox in which the task GetDatasetLFNS will be run and expects therefore a {external+law:py:class}`law.sandbox.base.Sandbox` object, which can be for example obtained through the {py:func}`~columnflow.util.dev_sandbox` function.

-`get_dataset_lfns_remote_fs` provides the remote file system on which the LFNs for the specific dataset can be found, it expects a function with the `dataset_inst` as a parameter and returning the name of the file system as defined in the law config file.
+- `get_dataset_lfns_remote_fs` provides the remote file system on which the LFNs for the specific dataset can be found, it expects a function with the `dataset_inst` as a parameter and returning the name of the file system as defined in the law config file.

 An example of such a function and the definition of the corresponding config parameters for a campaign where all datasets have been custom processed and stored on a single remote file system is given below.